The Best Food Experiences and Places to Eat in Rotorua

 - Mingle with the locals at the Rotorua Farmers’ Market and Rotorua Night Market

-- Experience Rotorua’s outstanding restaurants.
+- Experience Rotorua’s outstanding restaurants…

-The Best Restaurants in Rotorua
+About The Best Places to Eat in Rotorua

-Dining in Rotorua is kind of a big deal, especially since there is a whole street dedicated to eating called “Eat Street”.
-While there is a range of eateries along this street in the city centre, a top name is Atticus Finch (1106 Tutanekai Street, Eat Street), which specialises in innovative plates designed to be shared.
+Dining in Rotorua is kind of a big deal, especially since there is a whole street dedicated to eating called “Eat Streat“.
+While there is a range of eateries along this street in the city centre, a top name is Atticus Finch (1106 Tutanekai Street, Eat Streat), which specialises in innovative plates designed to be shared.
 Think fried halloumi, crispy mozzarella risotto balls and ginger sesame fried chicken combined with creative cocktails and craft beer.

-Kiwis love their Vietnamese food and you have plenty of choices in Rotorua, including Saigon 60s (1205 Fenton Street).
+Kiwis love their Vietnamese food and you have plenty of choices in Rotorua, including Saigon ’60s (1205 Fenton Street).
 They serve a range of authentic cuisine on woven plates and flavoursome pho noodle soups.
 Don’t miss their egg coffee after your meal!

 Some other international flavours to indulge in include Mediterranean at Ali Baba’s Tunisian Takeaways (1146 Tutanekai Street), spicy Mexican at El Mexicano Zapata (1148 Tutanekai Street) and the fresh pasta and wood-fired pizza of Giovanni’s (346 Te Ngae Road).

 For something more “New Zealand”, head to Mokoia Restaurant (77 Robinson Avenue) at the Wai Ora Lakeside Spa Resort for local fare prepared with indigenous herbs and spices.
-At The Regent (1057 Arawa Street) of the Regent of Rotorua, try their “Taste Indigenous New Zealand” degustation menu with meals made with the likes of lamb, eel, blue warehou and manuka honey.
+At The Regent Room (1057 Arawa Street) of the Regent of Rotorua, try their “Taste Indigenous New Zealand” degustation menu with meals made with the likes of lamb, eel, blue warehou and manuka honey.

 Alternative Things to Do in Rotorua

-- Indulging in some of the hot pools like Waikite Valley Thermal Pools or the Polynesian Spa
+- Indulging in some of the hot pools like Waikite Valley Thermal Pools or the Polynesian Spa (on Klook and KKday)

-- Rolling down the hill in an inflatable Zorb ball (on Viator and Tripadvisor)
+- Rolling down the hill in an inflatable Zorb ball

-- Hiking on Mt Tarawera (on Viator and Tripadvisor)
+- Hiking on Mt Tarawera

-- Rafting down the world’s highest commercially rafter waterfall…
+- Rafting down the world’s highest commercially rafter waterfall (on Viator and Klook)…